litestar-org/litestar/docs/tutorials/repository-tutorial/01-modeling-and-features.rst

     :emphasize-lines: 9, 21,26,27,28,29
     :linenos:

-We'll use one additional feature when creating this new model - the automatically timestamped audit model.
-This allows us to track when the record was inserted and lasted updated.
+To demonstrate some of the other included helper classes, we will take advantage of the automatically timestamped audit model feature.
+This lets us record the time when each record was created and last updated.

-Let's declare a new ``Book`` model using the :class:`UUIDAuditBase <litestar.contrib.sqlalchemy.base.UUIDAuditBase>` class.
-Notice that the only change is the base class we inherit from.
-This one change automatically adds the timestamp columns (``created`` and ``updated``) to the ``book`` table when deployed!
+To implement this, we will define a new ``Book`` model via the :class:`UUIDAuditBase <litestar.contrib.sqlalchemy.base.UUIDAuditBase>` class.
+Observe that the only modification here is the parent class from which we inherit.
+This minor change endows the `book` table with automatic timestamp columns (`created` and `updated`) upon deployment!

 .. note::

-    If you have a requirement to use integer based primary keys, identical implementations for the base model and base audit model available at :class:`BigIntBase <litestar.contrib.sqlalchemy.base.BigIntAuditBase>` and :class:`BigIntAuditBase <litestar.contrib.sqlalchemy.base.UUIDAuditBase>` respectively.
+    If your application requires integer-based primary keys, an equivalent base model and base audit model implementations can be found at :class:`BigIntBase <litestar.contrib.sqlalchemy.base.BigIntAuditBase>` and :class:`BigIntAuditBase <litestar.contrib.sqlalchemy.base.UUIDAuditBase>` respectively.

-    This sequence based integer primary key is supported on all backends except for Spanner.
-Using monotonically changing primary keys is considered an anti-pattern in Spanner and leads to performance problems.
+    *Spanner Only* Using monotonically changing primary keys is considered an anti-pattern in Spanner and leads to performance problems.
+    Additionally, Spanner does not currently include an idiom comparable to the ``Sequence`` object.
+This means the ``BigIntBase`` and ``BigIntAuditBase`` are not currently supported for Spanner.

-By using the built in base declarative models, you also inherit a few additional configurations that make working with your data easier:
+By using the built-in base declarative models, you gain some additional features that address common features and pain points when working with SQLAlchemy:

-- Synchronous and Asynchronous implementations tested with many popular database engines.
-Currently 6 databases engines have been tested for support:  Postgres, SQLite, MySQL, DuckDB, Oracle, and Spanner
+- Synchronous and Asynchronous repository implementations have been tried and tested with various popular database engines.
+As of now, six database engines are supported: Postgres, SQLite, MySQL, DuckDB, Oracle, and Spanner.
-- Automatic table name inference from model name.
-A model named ``EventLog`` translates to the the database table ``event_log``
+- Automatic table name deduction from model name.
+For instance, a model named `EventLog` would correspond to the `event_log` database table.
-- Custom :class:`GUID <litestar.contrib.sqlalchemy.types.GUID>` database that implements a native UUID in supported engines or a ``Binary(16)`` as a fallback.
+- A :class:`GUID <litestar.contrib.sqlalchemy.types.GUID>` database type that establishes a native UUID in supported engines or a `Binary(16)` as a fallback.
-- A special `BigInteger` variant `BigIntIdentity <litestar.contrib.sqlalchemy.types.BigIntIdentity>` that reverts to an ``Integer`` for unsupported variants.
+- A `BigInteger` variant `BigIntIdentity <litestar.contrib.sqlalchemy.types.BigIntIdentity>` that reverts to an `Integer` for unsupported variants.
-- A custom :class:`JSON <litestar.contrib.sqlalchemy.types.JSON>` that uses native ``JSONB`` where supported and ``Binary`` or ``Blob`` as a fallback.
+- A custom :class:`JSON <litestar.contrib.sqlalchemy.types.JSON>` type that uses native `JSONB` where possible and `Binary` or `Blob` as an alternative.

-That's the basics!
-Let's expand on this an introduce the repository class.
+Let's build on this as we look at the repository classes.